Go To The Other Side

 Vision- being able to see clearly the dream and life you imagine as becoming yours.

-These are the three essentials I took with me when I left the foot of the bridge and actually stepped on to it.
-When you move from standing at the bridge to actually placing your foot on the bridge, you are at the beginning of the journey.
+These are the three essentials I took with me when I left the foot of the bridge and actually stepped onto it.
+When you move from standing at the bridge to actually place your foot on the bridge, you are at the beginning of the journey.
 I stepped onto the bridge the day I decided to start making choices that fit with what I wanted for my life.
 I made up my mind and acted by taking small and steady steps.
 One of the first things I did was purchase my domain name wordsbytara.com to begin sharing my writing.

 The middle part of the journey is the consistent daily walk you take across the bridge.
-It is where transition and transformation occurs.
-The middle of the crossing has its highs and lows which are the testing grounds for your faith.
+It is where transition and transformation occur.
+The middle of the crossing has its highs and lows, which are the testing grounds for your faith.
 The struggles, disappointments, and setbacks on the bridge can determine your willingness and commitment to push through to the life you want.
 There will also be big and small successes along the way.
 But it is in the middle where opportunities are plentiful for learning more about who you are and what you are made of.

 Reaching the other side is the end of the journey though it never really ends because you will always continue to grow and change.
 There will always be new opportunities to stretch you and challenge you as you become the best version of your true self.
-There will always be new bridges to cross and in the process of walking, your faith muscles are built up, your sense of self-worth will continue to rise and fear no longer will paralyze you but instead becomes a welcomed part of the journey.
+There will always be new bridges to cross, and in the process of walking, your faith muscles are built up, your sense of self-worth will continue to rise, and fear no longer will paralyze you but instead becomes a welcomed part of the journey.

-On the bridge will you have missteps?
+On the bridge, will you have missteps?
 Will you fall down?
 Will you wonder if you are ever going to make it across?

 Yes.Yes.
 And Yes.

-The crossing is not easy, but going to the other side is definitely worth it because you matter, your ideas matter and your dreams matter.
+The crossing is not easy, but going to the other side is definitely worth it because you matter, your ideas matter, and your dreams matter.

 Where are you on the bridge?
 Are you at the foot of the bridge?
 Are you walking across the bridge?
 Or have you made it to the other side and are now ready to cross a new bridge?
 I would love to hear from you.
 Send me an email or post a comment.

-Sign up for the wordsbytara.com Weekly which includes ideas, information, and inspiration to empower you to pursue your dreams and create the life you envision.
+Sign up for the wordsbytara.com Weekly, which includes ideas, information, and inspiration to empower you to pursue your dreams and create the life you envision.